English to Persian video translator online | AI tool | HeyGen

 Save time and production costs

-By keeping transcription, translation and exports in one place, HeyGen reduces the need for multiple tools, freelancers or complicated handovers.
+By keeping transcription, translation, and exports in one place, HeyGen reduces the need for multiple tools, freelancers, or complicated handoffs.

 Publish across platforms